 For more than a decade, Dr. Cirulli has been helping individuals and groups achieve their goals and live their lives to the fullest.
 In 2014 I launched PsychSavvy which was primarily a database of video courses based on common psychological issues I saw in my clinical practice.

 Be sure to enter your email address to subscribe to the PsychSavvy Newsletter for FREE, and receive more PsychSavvy expert tips, announcements, and other special offers.
 We look forward to connecting with you!

 Dr. Cirulli has presented to live audiences on a variety of topics including stress management, social anxiety, relaxation skills, adult ADHD, chronic headaches/chronic pain, substance abuse, increasing self-esteem, personality profiles in the workplace, and more.
 Many of the courses available on PsychSavvy are based on these presentations and workshops.
 Dr. Cirulli has a bachelor’s, master’s and doctorate degrees in Psychology.
-Her past professional experiences include consulting for The United States Department of Veterans Affairs, working in child welfare in Chicago, counseling college students at DePaul University in Chicago and Metro State University of Denver, supervising for the graduate program in Psychology at the University of Denver, career counseling, and in hospital settings with chronic pain patients at St. Joseph's Hospital in Chicago.
+Her past professional experiences include consulting for The United States Department of Veterans Affairs in Golden, CO; working in child welfare in Chicago; counseling college students at DePaul University in Chicago and Metropolitan State University of Denver; supervising graduate students at the University of Denver, career counseling; and working with chronic pain patients at St. Joseph's Hospital in Chicago.

 A Message From PsychSavvy: